 With the COVID-19 virus preventing normal LEGO conventions, Brick World hosted their first virtual online event.
 I had the pleasure of helping out with the GBC ‘room’ by taking a turn broadcasting my GBC Loop.
 Watch the video below.

 Download Video Video of the Loop Three member of LOLUG, including myself, contributed module.

 Another website with LEGO GBC information and links.

 Getting Started You’ll need power function motors and a power supply.
 The can be purchased from https://shop.lego.com.
 I’d recommend starting by copying someone else’s design; several modules are listed below.

 And you’ll need LEGO soccer balls, which are about $1 a piece.

 September 20, 2019

 This page has resources and information specific to GBC for the Lincoln and Omaha LEGO User Group (LOLUG).
 For information on getting started, including sourcing balls and building your first module, see my general GBC page.

-Upcoming Shows Brickdays Omaha 2020 (Postponed) Prior Shows Brickdays Lincoln 2019 Video Brickdays Omaha 2019 Video Standard We follow the standard, which uses 10x10x10 baskets and LEGO soccer balls.
+Upcoming Shows Brickdays Omaha 2021 Prior Shows Brickdays Lincoln 2019 Video Brickdays Omaha 2019 Video Standard We follow the standard.

 June 26, 2019